Last updated on November 8th, 2024 at 05:50 pm

 It’s important for empaths to identify their needs and wishes as individuals and not just those of others around them.
 Sometimes empaths feel uncomfortable with asserting their own desires, but this book on manifestation is a good start.

-The book is written in a very relatable way and there are exercises for you to follow to identify what it is you want in life, as well as support for shifting your mindset and taking steps to achieve what it is you want to achieve.
+Make It Happen is written in a very relatable way and there are exercises for you to follow to identify what it is you want in life, as well as support for shifting your mindset and taking steps to achieve what it is you want to achieve.
 Its focus is on having trust and self-belief.

-I liked the author’s viewpoint that we are always manifesting – whether that’s good stuff, bad stuff, or stuff that’s neutral – focusing on something repeatedly will often lead us down that path.
+I liked the author’s viewpoint that we are always manifesting – whether that’s good stuff, bad stuff, or stuff that’s neutral – and focusing on something repeatedly will often lead us down that path.
 It’s therefore worth trying to actively focus on the positive things you’d like to happen in your life, rather than the negative.
 You’ve got nothing to lose.

-Purchase Make It Happen by Jordanna Levin here
+✅ Purchase Make It Happen by Jordanna Levin HERE

 Sane New World – Ruby Wax

-Sane New World is about finding constructive ways to calm the mind.
-Wax is a big advocate of meditation and mindfulness and talks about the impact it has had on her own life.
 Many of us, especially empaths, have a lot of chatter (not all of it positive) going on in our heads.
-Ideally, we need to gain control over that chatter, for the sake of our well-being and in order to move forwards in life.
+Ideally, we need to gain control over that chatter, for the sake of our well-being and in order to move forward in life.
 This book will help you try and master that.

-Purchase Sane New World: Taming the Mind by Ruby Wax here
+✅ Purchase Sane New World: Taming the Mind by Ruby Wax HERE

 Everyday Blessings: The Inner Work of Mindful Parenting – Myla and Jon Kabat-Zinn

-Jon Kabat-Zinn is well known in the world of mindfulness and contributed to making it as mainstream and popular as it is today.
+Jon Kabat-Zinn is well-known in the world of mindfulness and contributed to making it as mainstream and popular as it is today.

-This book is geared towards parents specifically and focuses on mindful parenting.
+Everyday Blessings: The Inner Work of Mindful Parenting is geared towards parents specifically and focuses on mindful parenting.
 It’s great if you’re an empath parent and sometimes feel overwhelmed.
 Parenting can be stressful after all.

 I like how Everyday Blessings identifies that both parents and children have needs.
 Both are equally important.
 Our main objective should be to try and focus on parenting consciously, being in the moment with our children and valuing them for who they are.

-Purchase Everyday Blessings: The Inner Work of Mindful Parenting by Myla and Jon Kabat-Zinn here
+✅ Purchase Everyday Blessings: The Inner Work of Mindful Parenting by Myla and Jon Kabat-Zinn HERE

 Sarah Ban Breathnach’s Simple Abundance: A Daybook of Comfort and Joy was recommended to me a number of years ago.
 It’s one of my all-time favourite books.

 There’s approximately a page for each day of the year, often relating to the time of year and what might be going on for you as a woman, juggling life.
 It’s always pertinent and it’s beautifully written.
-Last year marked my third year of reading it through from start to finish.
-It became part of my morning routine – although of course, life gets in the way and I would sometimes miss days.

 It’s one of the best books for empaths in my view as it encourages you to focus on yourself.
 I always feel like it offers encouragement for getting through the day well.
 It’s like a hug in a book.

-Purchase Simple Abundance: A Daybook of Comfort and Joy by Sarah Ban Breathnack here
+✅ Purchase Simple Abundance: A Daybook of Comfort and Joy by Sarah Ban Breathnack HERE

 The Daily Stoic was another recommendation and, although a similar premise, I’ve found it to be very different from Simple Abundance.
 This book is great if you need a boost of strength and perhaps a bit of tough love.
 It may not suit all empaths, but it’s thought-provoking and insightful.
-The Daily Stoic will remind you that we can’t control everything in life and how important it is to accept this and be at peace with it.

 If you’ve found that meditation works for you as part of your morning routine, this book is a brilliant addition to that.
 As there’s only a page to read per day, it makes it very doable.
 I have it on my work desk so I remember to dip into it when I’m sitting there.

-Purchase The Daily Stoic by Ryan Holiday here
+✅ Purchase The Daily Stoic by Ryan Holiday HERE

 For more book recommendations, check out 16 Books to Boost Empathy in Boys and The 5 Best Books About Kindness for Kids.